MEET THE TEAM

 I first became interested in scientific research during my BSc at the University of British Columbia while volunteering in a research lab.
 I was always fascinated by the brain and brain diseases and quickly realized that I love research.
 At the time I was trying to develop strategies for delivery of therapeutics across the blood brain barrier in Sandhoff and Tay-Sachs diseases, devastating, fatal neurodegenerative disorders that primarily affect young children.
 After my BSc, I worked as a research technician in Dr. Michael Hayden’s lab researching the adult-onset neurodegenerative disease, Huntington disease (HD).
 There, I became fascinated with how the protein-lipid modification known as palmitoylation regulates protein trafficking in neurons and how that goes wrong in neurological disorders.
 I quickly decided that I wanted to pursue a PhD with Dr. Hayden investigating the role palmitoylation plays in HD and identified the Huntingtin palmitoylating enzyme ZDHHC17 as an essential protein crucial for neuronal integrity.
 This led to a postdoctoral fellowship in the lab of Dr. Gareth Thomas in Philadelphia.
 During my postdoc I combined biochemical and cell biological studies with viral-mediated approaches in neurons to identify a new role for palmitoylation in targeting voltage-gated potassium ion channels to the neuronal axon initial segment, the site of action potential initiation.
 I joined the Department of Molecular and Cellular Biology at the University of Guelph June 2020.

 Originally from Saint-Petersburg, Russia, I have completed an Honours Specialization Bachelor of Science degree in genetics and biochemistry at the University of Western Ontario in 2020.
 During my thesis project in Dr. Martin Duennwald’s lab I investigated the functional diversity of Hsp40 chaperones and their involvement in neurodegenerative disease.
-This experience led me to become interested in how protein post-translational modifications, folding, and trafficking contribute to neuronal function.
-In the NeuroPalm lab I am working to understand how palmitoylation controls clustering of sodium voltage-gated channels (NaVs) at the axon initial segment (AIS).
-Additionally, I am studying how palmitoylation modifies subcellular targeting and function of Hsp70 chaperones.
+This experience led me to become interested in how protein post-translational modifications, folding, and trafficking contribute to protein function.
+In the NeuroPalm lab I am working to understand how palmitoylation modifies subcellular targeting and function of Hsp70 chaperones.
 September 2021 I began my PhD studies in the NeuroPalm lab.
 Contact me at andrey at uoguelph.ca.

 Charlotte Townsend (she/her/hers) – PhD Candidate